 Colorado plans to use Race to the Top funds to ensure STEM is integrated and embedded across all content areas and through teacher instruction and evaluation.
 RTTT funds will also be used to create a STEM in Action program that will connect educators and students to the everyday work of scientists, engineers, high-tech workers, and researchers in Colorado's labs, universities, museums and companies.

 The focus of the Race to the Top efforts will be to ensure the grant's reform initiatives are integrated and coordinated with other reform efforts.
 CDE will also create a Resource Bank containing assessment and instructional tools, and evaluation resources and available to districts and schools.

-The survey consists of 11 multiple choice questions and should take no more than 10 minutes to complete.
+The survey consists of five multiple choice questions and should take about five minutes to complete.
 Because you may need to confer with others in your district in order to provide the requested information, we have posted the survey here.

-If you have any questions about the survey or the Race to the Top grant, please contact the Race to the Top Director at 303.866.5735 or via email at firstname.lastname@example.org.
+If you have any questions about the survey or the Race to the Top grant, please contact Tricia Miller, Race to the Top Director at 303.866.5735 or via email at firstname.lastname@example.org.